stnolting/neorv32/README.md

 - [x] FPGA friendly (e.g. _all_ internal memories can be mapped to block RAM - including the CPU's register file)
 - [x] optimized for high clock frequencies to ease integration / timing closure
 - [x] from zero to _"hello world!"_ - completely open source and documented
+- [x] highly documented - on software and hardware side
 - [x] easy to use even for FPGA / RISC-V starters – intended to work _out of the box_

 ### Project Status